leesavage09/notinstagram/README.md

 ## Amazon S3

 Free Amazon S3 buckets are used to host static assets.

-All image uploads are edited on the client side and sent directly to the amazon s3 bucket using a presigned URL.
+All images are edited on the client side and sent directly to the amazon s3 bucket using a presigned URL.
+This massively reduces the load on the back-end, reducing costs.

 ## Front end

 Notinstagram is a single page app built with React.
+React code is written entirely in the functional style to create more maintainable code.
+Redux was chosen for state management to keep changes predictable and traceable.
 The entry point is [here](https://github.com/leesavage09/notinstagram/blob/master/app/frontend/src/Index.js)

 ### Libraries